webix-hub/docs/data/desktop/controls.md

 - **onIcon** (string) - icon for a pressed toggle;
 - **offIcon** (string) - icon for an unpressed toggle.

-Icons taken from the the [Font Awesome](http://fortawesome.github.io/Font-Awesome/), so pick the necessary icon name at their site.
+Icons taken from the [Font Awesome](http://fortawesome.github.io/Font-Awesome/), so pick the necessary icon name at their site.

 **Toggle Types**